 Check out our recommendations for the best wireless Bluetooth earbuds, the best Samsung earbuds, and the best wireless earbuds for Android.

 The Samsung Galaxy Buds FE Truly Wireless are better than the Samsung Galaxy Buds3 Truly Wireless.
-The FE have a better microphone, better ANC, and a more balanced sound that better approximates our Harman-based target curve.
+The FE have a better microphone and better ANC.
 They're also cheaper than the Buds3.
-On the other hand, the Buds3 have a longer continuous battery life.

 Unlike the in-ear Samsung Galaxy Buds2 Truly Wireless, the Samsung Galaxy Buds3 Truly Wireless have an earbud-style design.
 Some people may find this makes the Buds3 more comfortable as they don't produce a suction feeling.
 On the other hand, it means the Buds3 fit less consistently with every wear.
 Still, the Buds2 will be better for most people as they have better ANC and a better microphone.